Angel-125/Airships/GameData/WildBlueIndustries/Heisenberg/Readme.txt

 ---REVISION HISTORY---

+2.0.4
+- Annnd fixed the issue with the cyclone engines...

 2.0.3
 - Renamed the Airships folder to the Heisenberg folder to avoid installation conflicts with Hooligan Labs IMPORTANT NOTE: You'll need to re-install Hooligan Labs and Heisenberg, sorry about that..